Alcohol and breast cancer – how big is the risk?

-According to a major new report from the American Institute for Cancer Research together with the World Cancer Research Fund, drinking just one alcoholic beverage a day increases the risk of pre-menopausal breast cancer by 5% and post-menopausal risk by 9%.
+According to a major new report from the American Institute for Cancer Research, together with the World Cancer Research Fund, drinking just one alcoholic beverage per day increases the risk of pre-menopausal breast cancer by 5% and post-menopausal risk by 9%.

-However – overall the report appeared to suggest that for women with Oestrogen receptor (ER) – breast cancer a moderate intake of alcohol is associated with a protective effect and is not linked with an increased risk of death .
+The report, however, appeared to suggest that for women with Oestrogen receptor (ER) – breast cancer, a moderate intake of alcohol is associated with a protective effect and is not linked with an increased risk of death.

-The report also revealed that other factors affect the risk for breast cancer – however some of these risks can be lowered by making lifestyle changes:
+The report also revealed that other factors affect the risk of breast cancer, however, some of these risks can be lowered by making lifestyle changes:

 On a more positive note – the report also identified that vigorous exercise brings positive health benefits and could decrease the risk of both pre and post-menopausal breast cancers.